PhiLFitters/kafe2/README.rst

 The easiest way to install *kafe2* is via `pip <https://pip.pypa.io/en/stable/>`_, which is already included for Python >= 2.7.9.
 Installing via *pip* will automatically install the minimal dependencies.
 Please note that commands below should be run as root.

-**Note: kafe2 has not yet been added to the Python Packaging Index.
-The instructions below do not yet work.**

 For Python 2: